 Not responding at all is another option

-Some will say it is rude, and there’s some truth to this, but we always have the excuse of it going into our spam folder, and receiving a response is a fact of modern life.
+Some will say it is rude, and there’s some truth to this, but we always have the excuse of it going into our spam folder, and not receiving a response is a fact of modern life.

-To boot, even when we respond that we are interested, many recruiters do not respond to the US, so this is a two-way street – either we’re all required to respond every time, or none of us are.
+To boot, even when we respond that we are interested, many recruiters do not respond to US, so this is a two-way street – either we’re all required to respond every time, or none of us are.
 It is the latter.
 This opinion won’t be popular with recruiters, but it’s true.

 In addition, many recruiters contact us when they really should not have.